CyranoB/readability-python/README.md

 python -m readability https://example.com/article --format text --output article.txt
 ```

+> **Note**: When specifying output files, it's recommended to use either absolute paths or paths within a dedicated output directory (e.g., `output/article.html`) to avoid cluttering your project directory.
+Output files in the root directory (like `extracted.html`) are automatically added to `.gitignore`.

 ## Testing

 The library includes a comprehensive test suite to ensure compatibility with the original Go implementation.
 The tests are categorized by: